 SPIDER IDENTIFICATION

-Spiders belong to a group known as "arachnids."
-They're more closely related to scorpions, ticks and mites than insects.
-Distinguishing spiders from insects starts with understanding their differences.
+You may think of spiders as insects, but they’re not.
+Spiders belong to a group known as arachnids, which are more closely related to other non-insects such as scorpions, ticks and mites.
+Identifying spiders and distinguishing them from insects starts with understanding how they differ.

-Spiders have two distinct body segments: a head-and-thorax segment, known as a "cephalothorax," and an abdomen.
-Insects have three segments: the head, thorax and abdomen.
-Spiders have eight legs, six to eight eyes and no antennae, but insects have six legs, two eyes and two antennae.
-Another key difference is that spiders have fangs instead of insect-like jaws.
+Spiders have two distinct body segments: a single head-and-thorax segment, known as a cephalothorax, plus an abdomen.
+But insects have three body segments: the head, thorax and abdomen.
+Spiders have eight legs, no antennae, and six to eight eyes.
+Insects have six legs, two antennae, and just two eyes.
+Another key difference between these pests is that spiders have fangs instead of insect-like jaws.

-Adult spiders may be as small as a poppyseed or measure several inches across.
+Adult spiders vary considerably in size, depending on the type.
+Some are as small as a poppy seed, while others measure several inches across.
 Their colors and markings vary as well.
-Some common spiders include the following:
+Some common spiders include:

-- Brown recluse – Feared for their venomous bites, these spiders grow to 3/4 inch or more.
+• Brown recluse – Feared for their venomous bites, these spiders grow to 3/4 inch or more.
 Their bodies range in color from light brown to darkest brown.
-They're sometimes called violin or fiddleback spiders because of the violin-shaped marking on their backs.
+They're sometimes called violin or fiddleback spiders because of the violin-shaped markings on their backs.
 Brown recluse spiders have three pairs of eyes.

-- Black widow – Known for sometimes killing their mates, female black widows grow 3/8 inch long or more.
-Several different regional species exist, but they have brilliant red, hourglass-shaped markings on their dark abdomens.
-Black widows have eight eyes.
+• Black widow – Known for sometimes killing their mates, female black widows grow 3/8 inch long or more.
+Several regional species exist, but they all have brilliant red, hourglass-shaped markings on their dark abdomens.
+Black widow spiders have eight eyes.

-In most spider species, males are smaller and less colorful.
+In most spider species, males are smaller, less colorful and harder to identify.
 Baby spiders hatch from egg sacs in large numbers and look like small versions of adults.

 SIGNS OF SPIDERS